wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/nodes.md

 [Take a look at the suggestion example.](https://wanderer.ai/builder/?flow=https%3A%2F%2Fraw.githubusercontent.com%2Fwanderer-ai%2Fwanderer-flows%2Fmaster%2Fdocs%2Fsuggestions.json)

 ## Conclusion
-A conclusion has no special setting options.
-This node can be used to bundle and simplify logical facts in the flow.
+This node can be used to bundle and simplify logical facts inside the flow.
 For example, these nodes could only become active when one or more other conditions are met.
 For example, the node can be set so that it only becomes active when two or three questions have received specific answers.
-Bundled from this node, further questions can then be asked or messages sent.
+Bundled from this node, further questions can then be asked or messages can be sent.
+This node can also calculate new values based on incomming data.

+__Fields in detail:__
+* __Label:__ A label that makes the node on the map easier to identify.
+* __Expression:__ Here you can enter a [Jexl](https://github.com/TomFrost/Jexl) expression.
+This can then calculate a new value based on incoming data.

 ## Jump
 A jump node gives you the opportunity to jump from your current flow into another flow.
 In this way you can connect flows with each other.
 This allows you to break your conversation down into smaller chunks that are easier to maintain.
 It also makes your flows easier to recycle.